mgriley/diva/docs/users_guide.rst

 .. function:: Diva.__call__(environ, start_response)

     This is likely only relevant to you if you'd like to deploy the server, in which case you should first read an article on WSGI servers and also refer to `Flask's documentation <http://flask.pocoo.org/docs/0.12/deploying/#deployment>`_.
 The ``Diva`` object is callable as a WSGI entry point.
-It simply passes the args to the Flask server's (``self.server``) WSGI entry point and returns the result.
+This function passes the args to the Flask server's (``self.server``) WSGI entry point and returns the result.
 Please see the source directory ``diva/examples/demo_server`` for an example.

 Widgets
 ========